mitgobla/TopograPy/README.md

 # TopograPy
 A Height Map Coordinate Generator in Python.
 Windows Only.
+Please note: this program is being completely re-programmed to add more coordinate generation options to suit generation of height maps in different forms.
+As of the current version, it only supports being generated onto a 2D canvas that can't be rotated; I am planning on changing this in the future.
 ## Installing Requirements
 Pillow is the only requirement for this module and it is used for reading images.
 To install, use:
 ```